SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 ## Some easy wins

-1. **Don't use it at all.** What are you trying to achieve?
+1. **Don't use AI at all.** What are you trying to achieve?
 Can it be accomplished in another way?
-2. **Don't use it _just_ for fun.** Have fun of course, but also have a purpose in mind, one which would be sufficient even if it _wasn't_ fun.
+2. **Don't use AI _just_ for fun.** Have fun of course, but also have a purpose in mind, one which would be sufficient even if it _wasn't_ fun.
 3. **Use pre-trained models.** There are so many to choose from!
-And likewise, try to make any models you do train available for others to use.
+4. **Share your models.** If you do train a model, try to make it available for others to use.
+Support initiatives that help us to clearly document and to openly share the fruits of the carbon we have burned.
-4. **Use smaller models.** [Larger models may yield better results](https://arxiv.org/abs/2001.08361), but often a smaller one will still do everything you need.
+5. **Use smaller models.** [Larger models may yield better results](https://arxiv.org/abs/2001.08361), but often a smaller one will still do everything you need.
+You might also want to consider how you are framing 'better' results.
+For example, [explore ChatGPT alternatives](https://bdtechtalks.com/2023/04/17/open-source-chatgpt-alternatives/).
-5. **Don't overtrain your model.** You don't need to keep teaching the model something it learned 50 steps ago.
+6. **Try not to overtrain your model.** You don't need to keep teaching the model something it learned 50 steps ago.
-6. **[Raise awareness of the issue.](https://arxiv.org/abs/1906.02243)** Normalise responsible use of compute.
+7. **[Raise awareness of the issue.](https://arxiv.org/abs/1906.02243)** Normalise responsible use of compute.
+8. **Explore scheduling.** It may be possible to train your model when renewable energy is more plentiful.
-7. **Explore doing it on-site.** Generally speaking, hyperscale datacentres can take advantage of economies of scale and access renewable energy more cheaply.
+9. **Explore doing it on-site, instead of the Cloud.** Generally speaking, hyperscale datacentres can take advantage of economies of scale and access renewable energy more cheaply.
 However, if your institution has High Performance Computing (HPC) facilities that you can access, there may be greater opportunities for collaboration and optimisation, compared to renting your compute off Amazon, Google or Microsoft.
 [Shao et al. (2022)](https://doi.org/10.1016/j.enbuild.2022.112308) review some metrics for data centre energy efficiency.
-8. **Support responsible use with UX design.** If you are building something, that may mean making it deliberately *less* fascinating and immersive.
+10. **Support responsible use with UX design.** If you are building something, that may mean making it deliberately *less* fascinating and immersive.
 In this space, user engagement in itself is not a measure of success.
 For more information on minimal UX design, see the ["Minimal Computing" section]({{< relref path="../toolkit/minimal-computing.md" >}})) of this Toolkit.

 ## Then it gets complicated